-18 Current assessed value is used due to the limited availability of island-wide data for pre-hurricane values.
+19 Current assessed value is used due to the limited availability of island-wide data for pre-hurricane values.

-19 83 FR 5861 defines Green Building Standard as construction which meets an industry-recognized standard that has achieved certification under one of the following programs: (i) ENERGY STAR®, (ii) Enterprise Green Communities, (iii) LEED, (iv) ICC-700 National Green Building Standard, (v) EPA Indoor AirPlus, or (vi) any other equivalent comprehensive green building program acceptable by HUD.
+20 83 FR 5861 defines Green Building Standard as construction which meets an industry-recognized standard that has achieved certification under one of the following programs: (i) ENERGY STAR®, (ii) Enterprise Green Communities, (iii) LEED, (iv) ICC-700 National Green Building Standard, (v) EPA Indoor AirPlus, or (vi) any other equivalent comprehensive green building program acceptable by HUD.

-20 HUD accepted Permiso Verde as an equivalent comprehensive green building program on January 31, 2019.
+21 HUD accepted Permiso Verde as an equivalent comprehensive green building program on January 31, 2019.

-credit equal to the post-hurricanes appraised value. of the home on a deferred forgivable lien and promissory note for the replacement property they intend to relocate.
+credit equal to the post-hurricanes appraised value.
 The principle balance of the grant agreement will be reduced by an amount equal to the credit given for acquisition of the hurricane-damaged property.
 The post-hurricanes appraised value of the home will be reduced by any duplication of benefits received by the applicant.
 However, duplication of benefits will never reduce an applicant's available credit below the land value of the original parcel.

-If the replacement property requires repair to ensure a safe and sanitary condition for occupancy, the Program will provide repairing activities in accordance with the repairing standards of the Program, addressed above, not to exceed \$60,000 or 50% of the current assessed value of the home, whichever is less.
+If the replacement property requires repair to ensure a safe and sanitary condition for occupancy, it will need to be rehabilitated by the Seller before the real estate closing event take place.
+Applicants will not be allowed to occupy replacement homes until those homes are verified to be compliant.
+The Program will provide repairing activities in accordance with the repairing standards of the Program, addressed above, not to exceed \$60,000 or 50% of the current assessed value of the home, whichever is less.